lyndon025/playtested/src/content/article/2023-05-25-a-rogue-like-survival-rpg-cooking-sim--first-impressions---monster-menu-the-scavengers-co.md

 ---
-title: "A rogue-like survival RPG cooking sim? | First Impressions - ﻿Monster Menu: The Scavenger's Cookbook"
+author: lyndonguitar
+category: Review
-description: "Monster Menu: The Scavenger's Cookbook is a game that attempts to blend elements of rogue-like dungeon crawling, survival crafting, cooking sim, and turn-based combat mechanics.
-It features cel-shaded anime chibi art style and a third person view gameplay."
+description: 'Monster Menu: The Scavenger''s Cookbook is a game that attempts to blend elements of rogue-like dungeon crawling, survival crafting, cooking sim, and turn-based combat mechanics.
+It features cel-shaded anime chibi art style and a third person view gameplay.'
+featured: false
 pubDate: 2023-05-25
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "monster-menu-(ns,-ps4,-ps5)"]
+tags:
-featured: false
+- taptap
+- monster-menu-(ns,-ps4,-ps5)
-thumb: ""
+thumb: ''
+title: "A rogue-like survival RPG cooking sim? | First Impressions - \uFEFFMonster
+  Menu: The Scavenger's Cookbook"
 ---

 Monster Menu: The Scavenger's Cookbook is a game that attempts to blend elements of rogue-like dungeon crawling, survival crafting, cooking sim, and turn-based combat mechanics.
 It features cel-shaded anime chibi art style and a third person view gameplay.